Baked Chicken Gnocchi with Garlic Parmesan Cream Sauce

 Minimal prep, maximum payoff:

-Everything comes together quickly, but the end result feels layered and intentional.
+Everything comes together quickly, but the end result feels layered, rich, and completely intentional.

 02